dlpazs/Face/README.md

 ## Face Identification

-Face identification is the task of matching a given face image to one in an existing database of faces.
+Face identification is the task of **matching a given face image to one in an existing database of faces**.
 It is the second part of face recognition (the first part being detection).
 It is a one-to-many mapping: you have to find an unknown person in a database to find who that person is.

 #### ArcFace (SOTA MegaFace)